Studies report that chocolate is good for your health, but how so and which ones?

 This is the powder that’s used to bake brownies, chocolate cakes, cookies, and puddings.
 There are two types of cocoa: natural and Dutch-processed.

-3. Hot Cocoa Mix — Beware of these cocoa powder mixes as they contain added sugar and salt.
+3. Hot Cocoa Mix — Beware of these cocoa powder mixes as they contain Dutch-processed cocoa powder plus added sugar, phosphate, salt, and trans fat (hydrogenated coconut oil).
 Swiss Miss® ingredients: SUGAR, MODIFIED WHEY, COCOA (PROCESSED WITH ALKALI), HYDROGENATED COCONUT OIL, NONFAT MILK, LESS THAN 2% OF: SALT, DIPOTASSIUM PHOSPHATE, MONO- AND DIGLYCERIDES, NATURAL FLAVOR.

 One envelope of Swiss Miss® cocoa mix makes 8 fl oz of hot cocoa and contains 23 g of added sugar*.